-Bids are solicited for Whitecap Circle Beach Access Development with the following definitions, terms and conditions of bidding.
-This bid contains the City's standard contract terms, conditions and insurance requirements, attached as Exhibit A.
+Bids are solicited for Fantasy Circle Beach Access Development Project with the following definitions, terms, and conditions of bidding.
+This bid contains the City's standard contract terms, conditions, and insurance requirements.
+Interested bidders shall provide a competitive sealed proposal (CSP).
+The City of South Padre Island will consider the highest valued proposals based on proposed lump sum bid and best qualified bidder.
+Ranking criteria is included with in this bid package.